Hamlabs/ArcticTracker-docs/docs/index.rst

 -------------

 The firmware is implemented in C and based on the ESP-IDF which again is based on FreeRTOS.
-It is fairly complete now.
+Many features are fairly complete now.
 The following features are implemented:

 * Command shell running on a serial port (USB).
+This allows settings of various parameters, using persistent storage (flash).
 * FAT filesystem.
 * Internetworking using WIFI.
 Automatically connect to access points available.
 User can set up an ordered list of APs to try.
 It can also function as its own access point.
 * Webserver/REST API.
-Secured using TLS, and HMAC based authentication.
+Secured using TLS and HMAC based authentication.
+* Interface with GPS for position and time.
 * OLED display, status screens and menu.
 Use button to operate.
 * Sending and receiving of APRS packets.
 Tracking, smart beaconing.
-* Digipeater and igate.
+* Encryption of APRS packets.
 * Add highly compressed earlier position reports to packets.
 This can improve trails significantly.
-  See `how this is done here <http://hamlabs.no/2020/11/02/improving-trails-with-arctic-tracker/>`_.
+  See `how this is done here <https://github.com/Hamlabs/ArcticTracker-ESP32>`_.
-* Firmware upgrades over the air (OTA).
+* Digipeater and igate.
-* Basic information on battery and charging.
+* Automatic management and information on battery and charging.
 * Track logging.
 Store positions in flash memory e.g. every 5 seconds and upload to a REST API on a Polaric Server when network is available.
+* LoRa APRS (on supported hardware)
+* Firmware upgrades over the air (OTA)

 Contents